A Matrix Generalization of the Hardy-Littlewood-P\'olya Rearrangement Inequality and Its Applications: Applications

-Divergences, which are measures of dissimilarity of positive definite matrices, play an important role in information geometry and find applications across many areas, see \cite{nielsen2013matrix, cichocki2015log, amari2016information} and the references therein.
+Divergences, which are measures of dissimilarity between two positive definite matrices, play an important role in information geometry and find applications across many areas, see \cite{nielsen2013matrix,cichocki2015log,amari2016information} and the references therein.
 As a unification and generalization of many existing divergences in the literature, the family of Alpha-Beta log-determinant divergences (or AB log-det divergences for short) is introduced and studied in \cite{cichocki2015log}.
-Given any $\alpha, \beta\in \mathbb{R}$ such that $\alpha \beta \neq 0$ and $\alpha + \beta \neq 0$, the AB log-det divergence $D_{\alpha, \beta}(\cdot \| \cdot)$ with parameter $\alpha$ and $\beta$ is defined by
+Given any $\alpha, \beta\in \mathbb{R}$ such that $\alpha \beta \neq 0$ and $\alpha + \beta \neq 0$, the AB log-det divergence with parameter $\alpha$ and $\beta$ between $A,B\in \mathbb{P}_n$ is defined as

-The definition of AB log-det divergences can be extended to the cases of $\alpha \beta= 0$ and/or $\alpha + \beta = 0$ by taking limits and using the L\textsc{\char13}H\^opital's rule.
+The definition of the AB log-det divergence can be extended to the cases of $\alpha \beta= 0$ and/or $\alpha + \beta = 0$ by taking limits.
 In particular, we have

-Many well-known divergences are special cases of the AB log-det divergences, including the squared affine-invariant Riemannian metric (up to re-scaling, see Section~\ref{subsec:FR_RG}) where $\alpha = \beta = 0$, the S-divergence~\cite{sra2016positive} where $\alpha = \beta = \tfrac{1}{2}$ and the Stein's loss~\cite{james1992estimation} (also called the Burg divergence) where $\alpha = 0$ and $\beta = 1$.
+For $\alpha = \beta = 0$, $D_{0,0} (A\| B) = \tfrac{1}{2} d_{\mathbb{P}_n}^2 (A,B)$.
+We thus omit the discussion on this case and refer the readers to Section~\ref{subsec:FR_RG}.
+Besides the squared affine-invariant Riemannian metric, many other well-known divergences are special cases of AB log-det divergences, including the S-divergence~\cite{sra2016positive} where $\alpha = \beta = \tfrac{1}{2}$ and the Stein's loss~\cite{james1992estimation} (also called the Burg divergence) where $\alpha = 0$ and $\beta = 1$.
 For more examples of AB log-det divergences, we refer the readers to \cite[Section 3]{cichocki2015log}.